ExploringTechnologies/fpga_projects/README.md

-# fpga_projects
+# FPGA_PROJECTS #

-**Introduction**
+## Introduction ##

-This FPGA projects repository should contains all things that to be known about FPGAs.
-It will also countains some projects of my own.
+This repository will contains all things that is to be known about FPGAs.
+It will also contains projects of my own.

-The dev kit I'm using is the Tang nano 20k (
+I will try to keep every trace of what i've done so far.

-fpga projects for training and keep trace of it
+* The dev kit I'm using is the **Tang nano 20k**  *I'm using the Gowin IDE for now.
+(A situable alternative will be to use a open source toolchain but it's still in the experimentation)*